-Early History of the lazzay family
+Important Dates for the lazzay family

-Another 273 words (20 lines of text) covering the years 1086, 1172, 1185, 1215, 1298, 1615 and 1681 are included under the topic Early lazzay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lazzay research.
+Another 143 words (10 lines of text) covering the years 1086, 1172, 1185, 1215, 1298, 1615, 1681, 1584, 1673, 1610 and 1671 are included under the topic Early lazzay History in all our PDF Extended History products and printed products wherever possible.

 lazzay Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified. lazzay has been recorded under many different variations, including Lacey, Lacy, Lassey, Lassy, de Lacey, de Lacy and others.

 Early Notables of the lazzay family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early lazzay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early lazzay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the lazzay family to Ireland
+Migration of the lazzay family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled. lazzays were some of the first of the immigrants to arrive in North America: Lawrence Lacey, who settled in New England between 1620 and 1650; Jane Lacy, who sailed to Barbados in 1660; Elianor Lacy, who arrived in New England in 1663.